neondatabase/website/content/docs/import/import-from-postgres.md

   - /docs/how-to-guides/import-an-existing-database
 ---

 This topic describes how to import an existing PostgreSQL database to Neon.

-The instructions can also be used to migrate a database from one Neon project to another.
-For example, you can use the instructions to migrate a database from a Neon project created with PostgreSQL 14 to a Neon project created with PostgreSQL 15.
+- [Using pg_dump with psql]
+- [Using pg_dump with pg_restore]
+- [Importing data from another Neon project]

+## Using pg_dump with psql

 PostgreSQL provides several import methods.
 This topic shows how to use the `pg_dump` utility with connection strings and `psql`.